+These different cognitive functions are linked to different control systems (bold black in Fig. 2) of our body.
+In turn, these links help us design the right interaction (italic in Fig. 2) through various body parts and control systems.
+To achieve users' emotional involvement, one needs to address these interactions with the right channels (as the examples given to the right of Fig. 2).
+"Emotional states are defined by myriad changes in the body's chemical profile; by changes in the state of viscera; and by changes in the degree of concentration of varied striated muscles of the face, throat, trunk, and limbs.
+But they are also defined by changes in the collection of neural structures which cause those changes to occur in the first place and which also cause other significant changes in the state of several neural circuits within the brain itself" [2, p.
+282].
 The human unconscious can be framed by the genetic reproduction system, the peripheral nervous system (PNS) and the central nervous system (CNS).
 These three distinct systems contribute to unconscious information processing.
-Each of them has certain sub-systems which are directly related to emotional feelings (see Figure 2; [1]).
-One of the main differences between these subsystems is the cycle time to process incoming signals to actions executed (from milliseconds to hours; see Figure 1).
-All of these processes are related in one or the other way to emotions [1, 7].
+Each of them has certain subsystems which are directly related to emotional feelings (see Fig. 2).
+One of the main differences between these subsystems is the cycle time to process incoming signals to actions executed (from milliseconds to hours or even months; see Fig. 1).
+All of these processes are related in one or the other way to affects and emotions [8].

-Research in psychology has tried to structure prototypical emotional feelings into discrete basic categories [8-9].
-Because emotions are complex, divers and with multiple facets there are different ways to construct these basic categories.
+Research in psychology has tried to structure prototypical emotional feelings into discrete basic categories [9-10].
+Because emotions are complex, diverse and with multiple facets there are different ways to construct these basic categories.
 The boundaries of the phenomenon emotion are so blurry that almost every feeling, mood and other internal perceptions can be categorized as an emotion.
 The phenomenon emotion is too broad to fit into one single scientific category.
 Emotions vary along certain dimensions (i.e. intensity, amount of pleasure, degree of activation, etc.).